foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 In the Project Explorer, click |icon1| and select **Import**.

 Import dialog box is displayed.
 Select the File System item from the **General** tab, and click **Next**.
 As shown in the following figure, add the file directory where the source code CoreTest.c is located.
-The dialog box is automatically displays the name of the directory and the file name of the file contained in the directory.
+The dialog box automatically displays the name of the directory and the file name of the file contained in the directory.
 Select CoreTest.c and click **Finish** to complete the import process.

 |figure2|